Universality classes for purification in nonunitary quantum processes: Introduction

 The replica formalism involves an effective one-dimensional statistical mechanics problem for a chain of interacting local ``spins'' ${\sigma_1, \sigma_2, \ldots, \sigma_t}$, which take values in a permutation group $S_N$.
 A replica limit must be taken, which is $N\to 0$ for a product of independent random matrices and $N\to 1$ for the measurement process.
-This one-dimensional model is the simplest example of a larger family of models for interacting permutations in a general number of dimensions, various versions of which describe random tensor networks \cite{vasseur2019entanglement}, random unitary circuits \cite{zhou2019emergent}, and monitored random circuits \cite{jian2020measurement,bao2020theory} (see also related models away from the replica limit \cite{hayden2016holographic,nahum2018operator,von2018operator,chan2018solution,zhou2020entanglement}, as well as discussions of purification in terms of $d+1$ dimensional effective models \cite{li2021statistical,nahum2021measurement}).
-In general these models are not directly solvable, because of the extreme difficulty of taking the replica limit, and this is another reason for trying to understand the one-dimensional case.
+This one-dimensional model is the simplest example of a larger family of replica models for interacting permutations in a general number of dimensions, various versions of which describe random tensor networks \cite{vasseur2019entanglement}, random unitary circuits \cite{zhou2019emergent}, and monitored random circuits \cite{jian2020measurement,bao2020theory} (see also related models away from the replica limits \cite{hayden2016holographic,nahum2018operator,von2018operator,chan2018solution,zhou2020entanglement,nahum2017quantum}, as well as discussions of purification in terms of $d+1$ dimensional effective models \cite{li2021statistical,nahum2021measurement}).
+In general, these models are not directly solvable, because of the extreme difficulty of taking the replica limit, and this is another reason for trying to understand the one-dimensional case.

-In one dimension we have a picture in terms of ``kinks'' (pointlike domain walls) that separate domains with a given value of the local spin $\sigma_i$.
-A priori, there is an infinitely complex spectrum of kinks\footnote{Each kink can itself be labelled by a permutation group element, and for the replica trick it is necessary to consider the permutation group $S_N$ with arbitrarily large $N$.}.
-However universality arises from two features: first, the diluteness of the kinks (their typical separation is $t_*$), and second that, in the scaling regime, it is sufficient to consider only the simplest ``elementary'' kink.\footnote{Elementary kinks are associated with transpositions, the simplest nontrivial permutations in $S_N$.} This holds even for spatially local models in the appropriate scaling regime.
-In this setting, the purification timescale is determined by atypical, ``strongly purifying'' terms in the product ${m_t m_{t-1}\cdots m_1}$.
+In one dimension we have a picture in terms of ``kinks'' (point-like domain walls) that separate domains with a given value of the local spin $\sigma_i$: see Fig.~\ref{fig:kink_gas}.
+A priori, there is an infinite and complex spectrum of kinks.\footnote{Each kink can itself be labeled by a permutation group element, and for the replica trick it is necessary to consider the permutation group $S_N$ with arbitrarily large $N$.} However, universality arises from two features: first, the diluteness of the kinks (their typical separation is of order $t_*$), and second that, in the scaling regime, it is sufficient to consider only the simplest ``elementary'' kink.\footnote{Elementary kinks are associated with transpositions, the simplest nontrivial permutations in $S_N$.} As a result, only a single model-dependent constant is needed, which is the cost of the elementary kink.
+The inverse of this cost sets the purification timescale $t_*$.